simon-cutts/serverless-event-sourcing/README.md

 $ aws cloudformation delete-stack --stack-name <YOUR STACK NAME>
 ```

-Create a customer, you may use the `customerId` output from the curl command below for future commands
+Create a customer, you may use the `customerId` output from the curl command below for future commands in the `{customerId}` variable

 ```
 $ curl -H "Content-Type: application/json" -X POST https://xxxxxxx.execute-api.eu-west-2.amazonaws.com/Prod/customer/v1/command/createPerson -d '